• Skip to primary navigation

 Predicted class by PyTorch model: cup

-OpenCV Model Inference with Java
+OpenCV Java Model Inference

-Now that we have obtained the network model (pytorch_mobilenet.onnx) with the help of Mobilenetv2ToOnnx.py script, we can transfer it into the desired environment; in our case it’s Java.
+) with the help of Mobilenetv2ToOnnx.py script, we can transfer it into the desired environment; in our case it’s Java.
 The general transferring and inference pipeline is described in the below code:

 public static void main(String[] args) {